hilbert/hilbert-docker-images/README.md

 following: `https://github.com/docker/docker/issues/8710` (make sure to fix your firewall, and X11 settings), but after the recent changes it may be incompatible with boot2docker anymore...
 Sorry!

+TODO: make a nice logo for the app (e.g. whales following each other while being driven by BASH :) )